paulociecomp/talkfolio/user_stories.md

 [OK]     User sees only accepted talks in any group view [OK]     User requests to join in a group
 [OK]     Portfolio should belong to user

-User should be owner of group on creation
+[OK]     User should be owner of group on foundation

 # TALK SUBMITIONS
 Group admin rejects a talk from a talk submitter